 6. Study whether and how the 6G CN can provide AI services (i.e., AI inferencing and AI training) to applications (AF or in UE).

-7. Study whether and how the UE/AF can provide AI traffic characteristics to the 6G network so that the network can perform traffic handling (e.g., detection and differentiation) and provide QoS considering the traffic characteristics via user plane.
+7. Study whether and how the UE/AF can provide AI traffic characteristics (e.g., error tolerance, latency-sensitive) to the 6G network so that the network can perform traffic handling (e.g., detection and differentiation) and provide QoS considering the traffic characteristics.

 NOTE 4: Solutions for handling of AI traffic considering the traffic characteristics of AI traffic should be coordinated with WT1.2 for QoS.